BBaysinger/bb-portfolio/docs/engineering-standards.md

 - Breaking changes may land directly on the active development branch when they simplify maintenance.
 - When behavior changes, prefer updating docs and commit messages over compatibility layers.

-### Legacy & duplication removal
+### Deprecation & duplication removal

-We do not retain legacy or duplicated implementations once a newer conventional or refactored version is active.
+We do not retain deprecated or duplicated implementations once a newer conventional or refactored version is active.
 Redundant files (old workflows, scripts, abstractions) should be deleted in the same PR that introduces the replacement unless a documented transition plan exists.
 If a temporary coexistence is required, add an explicit comment with a removal date and tracking issue.
 Absence of such documentation implies immediate removal is expected.

 Operator guidance for removals: